wclr/cycle-proxy/README.md

   value$.proxy(bar.value$)
 ```

-if you need to apply some operators to proxy stream:
+if you need to apply some operators to proxied stream:
 ```js
   import proxy from 'cycle-circular/xstream'
   ...